Sustainable architecture: Solar water heating

 Solar water heaters, also called solar domestic hot water systems, can be a cost-effective way to generate hot water for a home.
 They can be used in any climate, and the fuel they use—sunshine—is free.

 There are two types of solar water systems: active and passive.
 An active solar collector system can produce about 80 to 100 gallons of hot water per day.
 A passive system will have a lower capacity.
+Active solar water system's efficiency is 35-80% while a passive system is 30-50%, making active solar systems more powerful.

 There are also two types of circulation, direct circulation systems and indirect circulation systems.
 Direct circulation systems loop the domestic water through the panels.
 They should not be used in climates with temperatures below freezing.
 Indirect circulation loops glycol or some other fluid through the solar panels and uses a heat exchanger to heat up the domestic water.

 The two most common types of collector panels are flat-plate and evacuated-tube.
 The two work similarly except that evacuated tubes do not convectively lose heat, which greatly improves their efficiency (5%–25% more efficient).
 With these higher efficiencies, Evacuated-tube solar collectors can also produce higher-temperature space heating, and even higher temperatures for absorption cooling systems.

 Electric-resistance water heaters that are common in homes today have an electrical demand around 4500 kW·h/year.
 With the use of solar collectors, the energy use is cut in half.
 The up-front cost of installing solar collectors is high, but with the annual energy savings, payback periods are relatively short.